bknopp71/CS5040/metadata/cleaned_dataset/README.md

 # Cleaned and Balanced Silver Mineral Image Dataset

+## Description

+Metadata for both silver and non-silver classes is provided in CSV and JSON formats.
+The dataset is cleaned, balanced, and prepared for machine learning applications.

+## Dataset Summary

+- **Total Images:** 7,310
+- **Silver Images:** 3,655
+- **Non-silver Images:** 3,655

 ## Metadata

 All images are standardized to a consistent size (e.g., 224 × 224 pixels) to ensure compatibility with machine learning models and efficient training.